karl0ss/Tesla_GPU_Cooler/README.md

  - Use `ds18b20` as a fall back
 	 - Option to switch between the 2 sensors
 	 - Option to override either sensor and set speed
+ - Basic PID Controller logic
+ 	- Set to 70
+  	- Can be overwritten by Home Assistant
  - Use Single 12V line from existing ATX PSU
  	- Power 12V Fan
 # The Idea